dotkernel/dot-log/docs/book/v4/formatting-messages.md

 # Formatting Messages

 When using `dot-log`, the logged value is not limited to a string.
 Arrays can be logged as well.
 For better readability, these arrays can be serialized.
-Dot Log provides String and JSON formatting.
+DotLog provides String and JSON formatting.

 The formatter accepts following parameters: